-24. At the amalgamation date, the resulting entity shall classify or designate the assets and liabilities received in an amalgamation using the classifications or designations previously applied by the combining

-- 25. In some situations, IPSASs provide for different accounting depending on how an entity classifies or designates a particular asset or liability.
-Examples of classifications or designations that the resulting entity shall make on the basis of the classifications or designations previously applied by the combining operations include but are not limited to: - (a) Classification of particular financial assets and liabilities as measured at fair value or at amortized cost, in accordance with IPSAS 29, Financial Instruments: Recognition and Measurement; - (b) Designation of a derivative instrument as a hedging instrument in accordance with IPSAS 29; and - (c) Assessment of whether an embedded derivative should be separated from a host contract in accordance with IPSAS 29 (which is a matter of 'classification' as this Standard uses that term).
+- 24. At the amalgamation date, the resulting entity shall classify or designate the assets and liabilities received in an amalgamation using the classifications or designations previously applied by the combining operations.
+A resulting entity shall not adopt different classifications or designations on initial recognition, even if this is permitted by other IPSASs. - 25.
+In some situations, IPSASs provide for different accounting depending on how an entity classifies or designates a particular asset or liability.
+Examples of classifications or designations that the resulting entity shall make on the basis of the classifications or designations previously applied by the combining operations include but are not limited to: - (a) Classification of particular financial assets and liabilities as measured at fair value or at amortized cost, in accordance with IPSAS 41, Financial Instruments; - (b) Designation of a derivative instrument as a hedging instrument in accordance with IPSAS 41; and - (c) Assessment of whether an embedded derivative should be separated from a host contract in accordance with IPSAS 41 (which is a matter of 'classification' as this Standard uses that term).